L S LOWRY PRINTS

 An Introduction to L S Lowry Prints

-Laurence Stephen Lowry, the artist synonymous for his matchstick men, is now becoming better known for his record prices at auction.
-Interest in the Northern artist has gathered momentum over the last five years, helped along by the ‘Lowry and the Painting of Modern Life’ exhibition at the Tate in 2013.
+Laurence Stephen Lowry, the artist synonymous with matchstick men and industrial townscapes, is now becoming better known for his record prices at auction.
+Interest in the work of Lowry has gathered momentum over recent years, helped along by the ‘Lowry and the Painting of Modern Life’ exhibition at the Tate in 2013.

-With his oil paintings now regularly making several million pounds (the record is £5,600,000 for ‘Piccadilly Circus, London’) it is no surprise that the prints that Lowry produced are also making very substantial figures at auction.
-A print of ‘Going to the Match’ was sold for £22,000 in 2015 and many of his other prints often make £1,000-5,000 at auction.
+With his oil paintings now regularly making several million pounds (the record is £5,600,000 for ‘Piccadilly Circus, London’) it is no surprise that the signed, limited edition prints of Lowry’s work now also carry a significant value.
+A print of ‘Going to the Match’ was sold for £31,000 in 2022 and many of his other prints often make £1,000- £8,000 at auction.

 We can advise the value of your Lowry print and help you find the best place to sell it, taking care of all the administration and logistics too.
 So if you have a Lowry print and you would like a valuation please contact us for more information.